Metro Victoria

 Still a challenge for first-time homebuyers

 Metro Victoria's home prices are not very affordable.
-A homebuyer household earning $70,000 (the median Metro Victoria household before-tax income) can only get a $250,000 mortgage.
-For a homebuyer to purchase a benchmark priced condo, they would need to save hundreds of thousands for a down payment or receive a very generous gift from family.
+A homebuyer household earning a typical median before-tax income can only qualify for a modest mortgage.
+To purchase a benchmark priced condo, a buyer would need to save a substantial down payment or receive a large gift from family.
 For most people, that is just not possible.

 What about the rest of BC?